-WEC has a specialists who perform energy audits free for members.
-A professionally trained energy consultant from WEC will visit, ask questions and inspect doors, windows and insulation at your home.
-From this information, WEC will prepare a written report with recommendations and information about cooperative programs, including the Habitat Weatherization Program, to make your home or business energy efficient.
+WEC has specialists who perform energy audits free for members.
+A professionally trained energy consultant from WEC will visit, ask questions, and inspect doors, windows, and insulation at your home.
+From this information, WEC will prepare a written report with recommendations and information about cooperative programs, including the Habitat Weatherization Program, to make your home or business energy-efficient.

-If necessary, our energy auditor can use a process called a blower door test that tells whether or not air leakage is a problem in your home.
-Air leakage that allows outdoor air into your home can increase heating and cooling expenses by 10 to 30 percent.
+Blower Door Test — If necessary, our energy auditor can use a process called a blower door test that tells whether or not air leakage is a problem in your home.
+Air leakage that allows outdoor air into your home can increase heating and cooling expenses by 10 to 30%.
 Cracks around windows and doors were once considered to be the home’s most prominent air leaks.
 Then building specialists started measuring air leakage with a blower door test.

 - In the attic

 - Where utilities pass through the building’s outer shell

 Looking for Significant Leaks Yourself

 Take a bright light into your attic, basement, or crawl space and follow the paths of utilities where they pass through walls, ceilings, and floors.
 You’ll often find large air leaks under bathrooms and kitchens where pipes and wires are installed.
 In the attic, note where pipes, wires, recessed light fixtures, and chimneys penetrate your ceiling.
 Follow the plumbing and wiring, and you’ll be on the right track.

 When you find openings that allow air to leak into and out of your home, fix them by sealing them with durable materials.